Rakshit788/Assignment-2/README.md

 After training the GAN:

 1. Generate 50,000 samples using the trained generator
-2. Apply Kernel Density Estimation (KDE) with bandwidth 0.35 to the generated samples
+2. Apply Kernel Density Estimation (KDE) with bandwidth method 0.35 to the generated samples
 3. The estimated density represents the learned probability density function of z
-4. Compare with the empirical histogram of real transformed samples
+4. Compare with the empirical histogram of real transformed samples using 70 bins
+5. Visualize with professional formatting: 12x6 figure size, steel blue histogram bars with black edges, red PDF line

 ## 7. Input / Output